 What is the alternative?

 If this situation continues…blood sugar levels rise and need to be controlled.
 If the cause of the problem, as I mentioned, is the excess fat covering the muscles, which blocks the sugar from entering and providing energy, and not the sugar in the blood itself, then it seems to make sense that, if we eliminate the fat, we can open the door to our muscle cells, so that the sugar can enter and do its job.
 Once normal sugar levels return, diabetes 2 can, in most cases, be completely reversed.
-This may sound so extraordinarily simple that we may eventually need a book titled “Reversing Diabetes 2 for Dummies.”
+This may sound so extraordinarily simple that we may eventually need a book titled “Reversing Type 2 Diabetes for Dummies.”